Vaccines — What You Need to Know

-The first two vaccines listed above are from a new generation of immunizations that use mRNA technology to fight the novel coronavirus and were found to be at least 94% effective. mRNA vaccines teach our cells how to make a protein—or even just a piece of a protein—that triggers an immune response inside our bodies.
+The first two vaccines listed above are from a new generation of immunizations that use mRNA technology to fight the novel coronavirus and were found to be at least 94% effective initially in preventing hospitalizations and deaths from COVID-19.
+Two shots are needed in the initial dosing and a booster after 5 months from the last immunization.
+A second booster is now recommended for immunocompromised individuals and people over the age of 50 administered 4 months after the first booster dose. mRNA vaccines teach our cells how to make a protein—or even just a piece of a protein—that triggers an immune response inside our bodies.
 This immune response produces antibodies and protects us from getting infected if the real virus enters our bodies.

-How effective are vaccines against the COVID-19 Delta variant?
+How effective are vaccines against the COVID-19 Delta, Omicron, and other variants?

-With recent media attention focused on breakthrough infections, the CDC has underscored that 99.9% of fully vaccinated Americans against COVID-19 have not had a breakthrough case resulting in hospitalization or death.
-These statistics reinforce the effectiveness of vaccines in preventing serious illness and death from COVID-19 and are our country’s best shot at slowing down the pandemic.
-As COVID-19 infections continue to spread, it is important to keep practicing the 3 W’s (wear a mask if you are unvaccinated and in some settings if you are vaccinated; wash your hands; and watch your distance if unvaccinated) to prevent the spread of the virus.
+As COVID-19 infections continue to spread, it is important to keep practicing the 3 W’s (wear a mask if you are unvaccinated and in some settings if you are vaccinated; wash your hands; and watch your distance if unvaccinated) to prevent the spread of the virus

 How do COVID-19 mRNA vaccines work?

-COVID-19 mRNA vaccines give instructions for our cells to make a harmless piece of what is called the “spike protein” which is found on the surface of the coronavirus that causes COVID-19.
+mRNA vaccines use mRNA created in a laboratory to teach our cells how to make a protein—or even just a piece of a protein—that triggers an immune response inside our bodies.
+That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies.
 COVID-19 mRNA vaccines are administered to the upper arm muscle.
 Once the instructions (mRNA) are inside our immune cells, the cells use them to make the protein piece which can be displayed on the cell surface.
-Our immune systems recognize that this protein doesn’t belong there and begins building an immune response and making antibodies, similar to what happens in natural infection against COVID-19.
+After the protein piece is made, our cells break down the mRNA and remove it.
+Our immune systems recognize that this protein doesn’t belong there and triggers our immune defenses to produce antibodies and activate other immune cells to fight off what it thinks is an infection.
+This is what your body might do to fight off a real infection if you got sick with COVID-19.
 At the end of the process, our bodies have learned how to protect against future infection.
 The benefit of mRNA vaccines, like all vaccines, is those vaccinated gain this protection without ever having to experience the serious complications of getting sick with COVID-19.